 To be completed per supplier

 Company information

 Date Document number

 Name of company

 Address

-RJC member Yes □ No □
+RJC member Yes No

 COP certified date

 COP expiry date

 Responsible person

-Policies and due di ligence management systems
+Policies and due diligence management systems

-Do you have a supp Annex II of the OE oly chain policy consistent with CD Guidance?
-Yes □ No □ If yes, please attach policy with this document
+Do you have a supply chain policy consistent with Annex II of the OECD Guidance?
+Yes 🗆 No 🗆

+If yes, please attach policy with this document

-diligence management system in tent with the OECD Guidance?
-Yes□ No□
+Do you have a due diligence management system in place that is consistent with the OECD Guidance?
+Yes 🗆 No 🗆

-Product source and d origin
+Product source and origin

 What are your product sources? (this information can be provided in aggregate form, e.g. a list of all countries, areas and/or companies where you have sourced from)

 List the percentage of product you supply to us that falls into the following categories: Mined rough/polished stones with known origin (mine, company or geographical location where the mine is located)% Mined rough/polished stones where there is no information available on origin% Recycled stones% Grandfathered stones%

 Risk assessment

 Have you carried out a risk assessment on your suppliers based on an approach that is aligned with the OECD Guidance?
-Yes □ No □ If yes, please attach details/evidence with this document (e.g. a copy of your risk assessment report)
+Yes No No I If yes, please attach details/evidence with this document (e.g. a copy of your risk assessment report)

 If yes, did you identify any 'red flags' as part of that risk assessment?
-Yes□ No□
+Yes 🗆 No 🗆

 For red flags only

-What type of red flags have you identified? (tick all that apply) Red-lag location □ Red-flag supplier □ Red-flag circumstances □
+What type of red flags have you identified? (tick all that apply) Red-lag locationIRed-flag supplierIRed-flag circumstancesI

-identified (for exam on/summary of the red flags ple, you have determined based ent that the source or origin of the A)
+Provide a description/summary of the red flags identified (for example, you have determined based on your risk assessment that the source or origin of the material is a CAHRA)

-Serious abuses associated with the extraction, transport or trade of minerals (requires immediate disengagement) □ Direct or indirect support to non-state armed groups (requires immediate disengagement) □ Direct or indirect support to public or private security forces who illegally control, tax or extort money from mine sites, transportation routes and upstream actors □ Bribery and fraudulent misrepresentation of the origin of minerals □ Money laundering and non-payment of taxes and royalties due to governments □ None of the above risks have been identified □ Note: See Annex II of the OECD Guidance for further information on relevant adverse impacts?
-If yes, provide a description/summary of your risk management plan Have you had your due diligence practices independently audited?
-Yes □ No □ Note: If yes, please attach a copy of the audit report with this form relevant adverse impacts Have you implemented a risk management plan to prevent or mitigate potential or actual adverse impacts?
-If yes, provide a description/summary of your risk management plan Have you had your due diligence practices independently outlited?
-Yes □ No □ Yes □ No □ presence of any of the following adverse impacts in minerals (requires immediate disengagement) □ Direct or indirect support to non-state armed groups (requires immediate disengagement) □ Direct or indirect support to public or private security forces who illegally control, tax or extort money from mine sites, transportation routes and upstream actors □ Bribery and fraudulent misrepresentation of the origin of minerals □ Money laundering and non-payment of taxes and royalties due to governments □ to prevent or mitigate potential or actual adverse impacts?
-If yes, provide a description/summary of your risk management plan Have you had your due diligence practices independently outlifted? management plan Have you had your due diligence practices Yes □ No □ to prevent or mitigate potential or actual adverse Yes No I rave your nau your due unigerice practices
+During your risk assessment, did you identify the presence of any of the following adverse impacts in the red-flag supply chain? (tick all that apply) Serious abuses associated with the extraction, transport or trade of minerals (requires immediate disengagement) □ Direct or indirect support to non-state armed groups (requires immediate disengagement) □ Direct or indirect support to public or private security forces who illegally control, tax or extort money from mine sites, transportation routes and upstream actors □ Bribery and fraudulent misrepresentation of the origin of minerals □ Money laundering and non-payment of taxes and royalties due to governments □ None of the above risks have been identified □ Note: See Annex II of the OECD Guidance for further information on relevant adverse impacts Have you implemented a risk management plan to prevent or mitigate potential or actual adverse impacts?
+Yes No D If yes, provide a description/summary of your risk management plan Have you had your due diligence practices independently audited?
+Yes No No No Note: If yes, please attach a copy of the audit report with this form